Fix Twitch Stream Lagging With 8 Proven Solutions (2026)

 Run a speed test at fast.com (Netflix’s speed test) and compare results with speedtest.net.
 If there’s a significant difference, your ISP might be throttling streaming traffic.
 Contact your ISP or try streaming during off-peak hours.

-For bypassing ISP throttling, NordVPN has proven effective for streaming in our testing.
+For bypassing ISP throttling, NordVPN is a reliable choice for streaming.
 For iPhone users dealing with location-related streaming restrictions, check our guide on changing iPhone location.

 Some links on this page are affiliate links, which means fone.tips may earn a commission at no extra cost to you.

 According to the Federal Communications Commission’s 2025 broadband report, about 15% of ISPs implement some form of traffic management during peak hours.
-We’ve seen this affect Twitch specifically between 7-10 PM in major metropolitan areas.
+This kind of throttling tends to hit Twitch hardest between 7-10 PM in major metropolitan areas.

 #Why Does Twitch Lag Despite Good Hardware?